vertix/franky/README.md

 ```

 Franky is based on [libfranka](https://github.com/frankaemika/libfranka), [Eigen](https://eigen.tuxfamily.org) for transformation calculations and [pybind11](https://github.com/pybind/pybind11) for the Python bindings.
-Franky uses the [Ruckig](https://ruckig.com) Community Version for Online Trajectory Generation (OTG).
-As the Franka is quite sensitive to acceleration discontinuities, it requires constrained jerk for all motions.
+As the Franka is sensitive to acceleration discontinuities, it requires jerk-constrained motion generation, for which franky uses the [Ruckig](https://ruckig.com) community version for Online Trajectory Generation (OTG).

-After installing the dependencies (the exact versions can be found below), you can build and install franky via
+After installing the dependencies (the exact versions can be found [here](#development)), you can build and install franky via
 ```bash
 git clone --recurse-submodules git@github.com:timschneider42/franky.git cd franky